 Cremation jewelry represents the smallest of the small in urn sizing.
 These are necklaces, rings, or bracelets with tiny vials or other openings which can hold a pinch of ashes.
 The idea is to ‘keep your loved one close.’
-You can find many fine cremation jewelry items online, as well as more affordable and unique hand crafted items.
+You can find many fine cremation jewelry items online, as well as more affordable and creatively unique items.

 6. Where Can I Keep a Cremation Urn?

 Aside from the general affordability of cremation, the next most important consideration in why people choose cremation is flexibility.
 Cremation urns are versatile, and can be buried, stored in a columbarium niche, used for scattering (many of which can be saved as a keepsake afterwards), or kept in your home.
 Many families find that they use a combination of these options – the urn is kept in the home for many years, then (perhaps when the spouse passes away) buried in a family plot or scattered in a significant location.

 If you’re planning on keeping the cremation urn in your home, here are some options which may work for you:

 - On a bedside table

 - On a prominent shelf in your walk-in closet